Hard Times (Canadian TV series)

-Hard Times was a Canadian documentary television series which aired on CBC Television in 1975.
+Hard Times is a Canadian documentary television series which aired on CBC Television in 1975.

 Premise

 Ed Reid hosted this series of documentaries concerned Canadian life in the 1930s, particularly the history of the Great Depression.
 Newsreels and historic photographs were combined with interviews of people recounting their Depression-era experiences.

 Hard Times was a prime-time repackaging of segments which previously aired in 1974 and 1975 on the daytime Take 30 series.
 Reid was a Take 30 co-host at that time.

 Scheduling

 This series aired on Mondays at 10:30 p.m. from 4 August to 2 September 1975.